-Complaints against school staff (except the headteacher) should be made in the first instance, to the headteacher via the school office.
-Please mark them as Private and Confidential.
+Complaints against school staff (except the Headteacher) should be made in the first instance, to the Headteacher - head@christchurch.wilts.sch.uk or if you would prefer via the school office marking your sealed envelope as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to the Chair of Governors, via the school office.
-Please mark them as Private and Confidential.
+Complaints that involve or are about the Headteacher should be addressed to the Chair of Governors - chair@christchurch.wilts.sch.uk or if you would prefer via the school office marking your sealed envelope as Private and Confidential.